mistermicheels/learning-notes/mindset/It-depends.md

 - Should I use a relational or NoSQL database?
 And which one? *It depends*
 - Should I really have more unit than integration tests? *It depends*
 - Is it bad to have an anemic domain model? *It depends*
+- Should we run our project using SCRUM? *It depends*

 ## Trade-offs